mienxiu/mienxiu.github.io/_posts/2022-02-05-processes.md

 This page-table entry is referenced whenever the process tries to access `x`.

 Note that there may be portions of the address space that are not actually allocated as the physical memory may not be enough to store all of the states of the processes.
-To solve this physical limitation, some portions may be *swapped* temporarily on disk and are swapped back to memory whenever it's needed.
+To solve this physical limitation, some portions may be *swapped* temporarily on disk and are swapped back to memory whenever they are needed.

 A takeaway here is that the OS must maintain the information about the process address space for each process.